-In 2012 Stone Gossard sat down with Total Guitar backstage at a Pearl Jam show to talk about his other band Brad's then-new album United We Stand, his guitar approach for it and his role in the legendary Seattle bands he's been a part of – including Pearl Jam, of course.
+In 2012 Stone Gossard sat down with Total Guitar backstage at a Pearl Jam show to talk about his other band Brad's then-new album United We Stand, his electric guitar (opens in new tab) approach for it and his role in the legendary Seattle bands he's been a part of – including Pearl Jam, of course.

 It's sobering to consider that back then both Brad vocalist Shawn Smith and Gossard's bandmate in Seattle supergroup Temple Of The Dog were still with us.
 Now, for the first time online, here's the interview…

 When you meet Stone Gossard in person, you begin to understand why he has played such a inspiring role in multiple landmark rock bands.
 Affable and humble in conversation, he unveils an enthusiasm and creative drive for the future that leaves no room for self-satisfaction and rock star ego.